andyichr/doshie/README.md

 is reused and incrementally updated with each run of the shell.
 When the shell is no longer needed, run

+**The interactive shell, and commands run in it by the user are run as a generated user inside the shell with an id/gid matching the user on the host who invoked the shell.** This enables development activity to happen from inside the shell without messing up permissions of other files in the source of the project.

 ```bash
 ./shell --rm
 ```